How to Find Someone’s Middle Name: Lookup Trick Finds Full Name Fast

 Obtain Traffic Citations & Motor Vehicle Records to Find a Person’s Name

-For example, individuals may search for these infraction records in Dallas, Texas, through a court portal using first and last names.
+For example, individuals in Dallas, Texas can search for these infraction records through a court portal using first and last names.

-As another example in Clark County, Nevada, searchers can use the defendant’s first and last names, citation numbers, case numbers, cross reference numbers, or an attorney’s name or bar number to look up traffic citation records on the Las Vegas township justice court records online inquiry portal.
+As another example, Clark County, Nevada searchers can use the defendant’s first and last names, citation numbers, case numbers, cross reference numbers, or an attorney’s name or bar number to look up traffic citation records on the Las Vegas township justice court records online inquiry portal.

 Lastly, Maryland also has an online court tool that allows individuals to look up traffic citation records using names or company names, choose between trial or appellate courts, select party type and case type, and fill in other details.6

-To find traffic citations and other vehicle records near you, simply type in “[City Name] + Motor Vehicle Report” into a search engine and the city name can be substituted for the nearest county.
+To find traffic citations and other vehicle records near you, simply type in “[City Name] + Motor Vehicle Report” into a search engine; the city name could also be substituted for the applicable county.

-How to Find Someone’s Middle Name: Contact County Clerks’ Offices & View Real Property Records
+Contact County Clerks Offices & View Real Property Records

-To locate the clerks’ or recorders’ office addresses or more information, parties may do a quick Google search “[County Name] + Property Record Search”.
-They will get information on how to view real property records and know how to find out someone’s middle name.
+To locate the proper office, address, or other useful information, parties can do a quick Google search by typing “[County Name] + Property Record Search”.
+Information on how to view real property records will be displayed and these search tools can assist with figuring out someone’s middle name.

 For example, the county of Dallas has an official records search tool to look up real property records.
-The tool has both quick and advanced search options.
-The tool can be used to search property records, marriage records, assumed names and marks, and brands.
-These records will show information, including the full names of the parties involved.
+The tool has both quick and advanced search options and can be used to search property records, marriage records, and more public information that will display the full names of the parties involved.

-In Clark County, individuals may search real property records using the following parameters:
+In Clark County, Nevada, individuals may search real property records using the following parameters:

 • Parcel Number